home-assistant/addons/ssh/DOCS.md

 To copy text from the Web UI:
 - hold down the SHIFT key
-- select the text you want to copy
+- select the text you want to copy using your mouse
-- when you release the left mouse button the text will copy to your system clipboard
+- releasing the left mouse button will copy the text to your system clipboard

 To paste text in the Web UI press SHIFT + INSERT